yusufokunlola/student-notebook/99-reflections/week2.md

-# Week 2 Reflection – GitOps and FluxCD
+# Week 2 Reflection – GitOps with FluxCD

-This week you practiced GitOps workflows using FluxCD to manage deployments.
+This week, I set up GitOps in my cluster using **FluxCD**.
+I bootstrapped my own repository, created a Git source and a Kustomization, and learned how declarative workflows can automate and standardize Kubernetes operations.

 ---

 ## ✅ What I Learned

 -
+-
+-

 ---

 ## ❓ What Was Challenging

+-
+-
+-
 -

 ---